AminaHanan246/bulk_rna_seq_prj/README.md

  ` -o ` : Name of the output directory
  `{bam}`: Name of the BAM file to be used

-The featureCounts output includes a count table, that contains read count for genome features, and summary of counting results
+The FeatureCounts output includes a count table, that contains read count for genome features, and summary of counting results
 The count table includes annotation columns: Geneid, Chr, Start, End, Strand, and Length, and reads counts for each genes.
 The count summary includes number of alignments that were successful and also number of assignment that failed.

 Since multiple files needs to be quantified, the following python script [`scripts/feature_counts.py`](scripts/feature_counts.py) is used: